mjs9554/mjs9554/README.md

 - 👋 Hi, I’m Major Singh.
-- 🌱 I’m currently a sophomore at Panjab University.
+- 🌱 I’m currently a junior at Panjab University.
 - 📫You can reach me at mjs9554@icloud.com

 <!---